coderefinery/reproducible-research/_episodes/02-reproducible-workflow.md

 ### Exercise: Update Makefile to consider multiple data files

-Let's say our requirements have changed and we have to read text from another file (let's say `lorem.in`):
+Let's say our requirements have changed and we have to read text from another file as well (let's say `lorem.in`):
 ```text
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor
 incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis